 If your laptop has started to slow down or if it keeps freezing when you are in the middle of something important, it can pose a huge problem to your productivity and image, especially when you are in an important meeting or getting some critical work done.
 However, that does not necessarily mean that it’s time to upgrade to a new laptop.
 It definitely means that your laptop needs some attention.
-Be it a Dell laptop, an HP laptop, or a Lenovo laptop, one of the most common questions asked by laptop users is, “Why does my laptop keep hanging?”
+Be it a Dell laptop, an HP laptop, or a Lenovo laptop, one of the most common questions asked by laptop users is, “Why does my laptop keep hanging?” or “What to do when laptop freezes“.
 This is a common issue with most laptops, whether it is running Windows 7, Windows 8, Windows 10, or even macOS.

 In this article, we will help you in knowing the most common reasons why laptops hang or freeze, and we will also show you how you can solve those common laptop issues.
 We have limited this article to only include laptops that run Microsoft’s Windows operating systems.